Engineering and Public Policy - MEPP – Faculty of Engineering

 How to apply

-Prior degree: Students must hold an undergraduate degree in a STEM or a 4-year non-STEM degree in a public policy-related field including, for example, political science, economics, public policy, public administration or global studies with a B- average in last 10 technical courses (equivalent to a McMaster 7.0 GPA out of 12).
+Prior degree: Students must hold an undergraduate degree in STEM or a 4-year non-STEM degree in a public policy-related field including, for example, political science, public policy, public administration or global studies with a B- average in last 10 technical courses (equivalent to a McMaster 7.0 GPA out of 12).

 IELTS/TOEFL: International students are required to present a minimum IELTS score of 6.5 overall (minimum requirements 5.5 in reading and writing and 6 in listening and speaking).
 Minimum TOEFL score is 88.